Posted in | News | Medical Robotics

 Dr. Gilles Soulez, Researcher and Director, CHUM Research Center, Radio-oncology and Nuclear Medicine Department, Université de Montréal

 Soulez and the research team worked with Urs O. Häfeli's (University of British Columbia) and Sylvain Martel’s (Polytechnique Montréal) teams on this study.
-Ning Li, the first author of the study, works as a Postdoctoral Fellow in Dr. Soulez’s lab.
+Ning Li, the study's first author, is a Postdoctoral Fellow in Dr. Soulez’s lab, alongside co-authors Cyril Tous, PhD, a postdoctoral researcher, and Mr. Phillip Fei, an MD-M.Sc. student.

 The scientists were able to put together “particle trains,” or collections of magnetizable microrobots, because they developed an MRI-compatible microrobot injector.
 These are simpler to control and identify on the MRI machine’s images because they have a stronger magnetic force.